 As tempting as it may be, it is highly recommended not to use leaf blowers or hose down ash into stormwater drains.
-This is because leaf blowers simply push the ash back up into the air and, in rare cases, can even spark a fire if there are any embers or smouldering areas.
+This is because leaf blowers push the ashes small particles back up into the air and, in rare cases, can even spark a fire if there are any embers or smouldering areas.

-As an experienced Northern Beaches and North Shore Painters, we recommend cleaning the exterior of your home from top to bottom.
+As experienced Northern Beaches and North Shore Painters, we recommend cleaning the exterior of your home from top to bottom.
 This ensures that you don’t accidentally relocate the ash to an already cleaned surface.

-Starting with your roof, gently use a broom to sweep any ashes and soot into a pile.
-Place the pile into a bag and throw out in your council rubbish bin.
-If you notice there is still some ash residue on the roof, use a wet mop or thick sponge to wipe away.
+Starting with your roof, gently use a broom to sweep any ash and soot into a pile.
+Place the pile into a bag and throw it out in your council rubbish bin.
+When placing ash in your regular trash, ensure that none of it is smoking as you don’t want to start a fire.

-Use a small dustpan brush to remove the ash from your gutters and scoop out into a bag as well.
+Use a small dustpan brush to remove the ash from your gutters and scoop it out into a bag as well.
 As with the roof, you can use a wet sponge or rag to wipe away any remaining ash.

 Exterior Walls and windows